Average Office Size: How Much Square Feet per Employee Do You Need?

 Globally, the average office space per person ranges from 75 to 175 square feet, depending on region, industry, and city type.
 Multinational companies increasingly use data-driven space planning to adapt layouts for each location, ensuring every square foot supports both employee well-being and real estate efficiency.

-How Hybrid Work Has Changed the Average Office Size
+How Has Hybrid Work Changed Office Space Requirements?

 The result?
 A smaller average office footprint - but smarter, more dynamic workplaces.